pbayer/ProcessFlows.jl/README.md

 `PFlow.jl` is a [`Julia`](https://julialang.org) library, able to simulate the **product flow** in production, development and service systems.
-Since **product** can mean different things, it can simulate production, project, customer or even patient flow …
+Since **product** can mean different things, it can simulate production, project, customer or even patient flow … even of large systems as automotive plants, multiprojects or hospitals.

 ### Simple approach